 - Birth certificate copy

-- School/job letters
+- School or job letters

 - Driving record if relevant